October 29, 2016

 Always scheming, Allen wants to complete a money-making long haul of hot furs and a sizable cash reward persuades Mature to drive.
 The middle seat is cushioned by Dors.
 How the three of them continue to get along is a wonder.
 The time-sensitive delivery through forest and mountain shortcuts is exciting with literal cliffhangers at every turn.
 They cross a stream but get stuck on the embankment coming out.
 While Mature is trying to free up a wheel, Allen diabolically lets the lorry roll backward, hoping to mash Mature.
 A fistfight ensues with neither actor appearing to use a stunt double as they slosh around the water's edge.
 Allen is hit by a sliding container from the truck bed and then smothered under a mountain of falling fur boxes and drowns.

-After making the delivery of some soggy furs to the cargo ship on time, Mature and Dors take a cab back to town.
+After delivering some soggy furs to the cargo ship on time, Mature and Dors take a cab back to town.
 Their route back was the better one for that fur delivery in hindsight.
 She begs him to run away with her.
 The money he got from the long haul is meant for his wife as a final goodbye gesture.
 Dors delivers it and his wife delivers a slap across her face.
 Dors overhears talk of Mature’s son’s health (an earlier blow to the head from a fall has turned serious) but she is hesitant to mention it upon reentering the cab, which is a pretty low-down.
-He knew nothing of the illness and will not leave his wife and son despite his impending arrest.
+He knew nothing of the illness and would not leave his wife and son despite his impending arrest.
 Dors returns to her nightclub gig and all live not so happily ever after.

 October 8, 2016